 At the Uppsala University Library you can find the correspondence of Gösta Knutsson, Malla Silverstolpe, Harry Martinson, Carl Larsson and Sara Lidman and many others.

 How can you find them?

-Searches for specific letter collections can be carried out in Alvin - platform for digital collections and digitized cultural heritage, among which archives of individuals.
+Searches for specific letter collections can be carried out in Alvin - platform for digital collections and digitised cultural heritage, among which archives of individuals.
 We have more detailed catalogues of letters which you can use in the Special Reading Room at Carolina Rediviva.

 Letters can also be found in the Catalogue for the Waller Manuscript Collection, which contains around 38,000 autographs from around the world, from the Middle Ages up to the 1950s.

 17 June–30 August: Phone and chat available weekdays 9–12.